 The other day I was out at the Missouri Headwaters for a family portrait photography session of Eliza and Drew.
 For this Three Forks, Montana family, there is no better way to spend a day than when they are trail riding with their young daughter Evelyn, horses, and dogs outside.
 We decided to incorporate all of their loves into one photography session timed perfectly with the Montana Fall colors out at the state park.
 We had a great time exploring the area.
 Here are some favorite photos from their portrait session.
 What a cute family!
 Happy Fall you guys! -M

-Capitalizing on a recent break in the rainy weather, I met up with Allison and Matt to make some fun engagement photos of them and their pup in the beautiful Hyalite Canyon just outside of Bozeman, Montana.
+Capitalizing on a recent break in the rainy weather, I met up with Allison and Matt for their Hyalite Canyon Bozeman Montana Couples Portrait Photographic Experience.

-Over these last few months, I’ve had the pleasure to get to know these two.
+Over these last few months, I’ve really enjoyed getting to know these two.

 They recently moved to Bozeman from Davis, Montana where they attended school as Ecology grad students.
-Back during my time working in California newspapers, I too lived in Davis and as we got to know each other, we quickly realized we had many overlapping UC Davis friends and shared leisure activities.
+Back during my time working in California newspapers, I too lived in the city of Davis.
+As we got to know each other, we quickly realized we had many overlapping UC Davis friends and shared leisure activities.
 We quickly hit it off and had a blast exploring the scenic local landscape during our photo session.
 These two are great.

 And their big wedding day is quickly approaching.
-I’m looking forward to documenting and celebrating them in a couple weeks for their Springhill Pavilion wedding day! -M
+I’m looking forward to documenting and celebrating them at their Springhill Pavilion wedding day in a few weeks! -M

 Here are some photos to help you think warm thoughts on this chilly December day.
 Earlier this summer in between all of my weddings, I made some family portraits of family friends Bob and Sydney and their sons.
 The two were good college friends of my parents during their time at the University of Montana back in the 1970’s.
 Great people.
 I headed over to their grandparent’s beautiful horse property in Livingston, Montana.
 Horses turned out to be a big theme for the day.
 I arrived to find a full household of their family glued to the television with intensity to watch American Pharoah Win The Belmont horse race.
 Before photo shoot began, I joined them in cheering on the moving horse and rider figures on the screen.
 Their excitement was infectious.
 I learned that they have a long family history of raising race horses, a labor of love business upheld by their grandfather.
 A dime tour of their house and backstories by Bob revealed decades worth pictures of celebrated horses, race memorabilia, and memories.
 It was fascinating.
 After an exciting finish to the race, we headed outside into the pristine Montana summer weather.
 Keeping in theme with the day, their sons bridled up their two favorite horses and we walked around the property making some fun family photos with equines in tow.
 I still geek out on the great light we had that afternoon.
 Here are some favorite family portraits I made of them that day. -M